-Nora Prentiss (1947) is without a doubt one of Ann Sheridan’s most fascinating and fashionable films.
-This 1947 film noir, with all its twists and turns, keeps you guessing the whole time, and continues to gain respect as a “women’s noir” that stays true to the quintessential elements of film noir: if you’re looking for a romance with a happy ending, you won’t find it in Nora Prentiss!
+Nora Prentiss (1947) is arguably Ann Sheridan’s most fascinating and fashionable film.
+This 1947 film noir continues to gain respect as a “women’s noir” that stays true to the quintessential elements of film noir: if you’re looking for a romance with a happy ending, you won’t find it in Nora Prentiss.

-Don’t miss Nora Prentiss when it plays on TCM this upcoming Tuesday!
-Check the TCM schedule here for showtimes.
-You can also purchase Nora Prentiss here on Amazon [aff. link].
+You can purchase Nora Prentiss here on Amazon [aff. link].

 Dr. Richard Talbot (Kent Smith) is a respected San Francisco doctor.
 Two kids, beautiful wife (Rosemary DeCamp), Talbot’s life seems just about perfect.

 You get the sense that underneath it all, Talbot is ready to explode: his wife is cold and nagging, and his partner at work, Dr. Joel Merriam (Bruce Bennett), gets away with late nights partying because he can count on Talbot to be at the office in the morning to pick up his slack.

 Talbot is a creature of habit ready for an adventure.
 And he finally gets his adventure the evening that Nora Prentiss (Ann Sheridan) is hit by a taxi in front of his office.

 Talbot is working late the evening that Nora is brought in for treatment.
 He’s the only one in the office.
 There’s an immediate attraction between the two, and Nora, a nightclub singer used to much more forward men, decides to have some fun with the quiet doctor.

 “You may not have noticed, but I was a little fresh…next time I’ll be polite.”